-Oil and Gas Participating Interest
+Oil and Gas Properties & Participating Interest

-Forest Gate owns a number of participating interests in oil and gas exploration in Canada.
-As of December 31, 2008, the total participating interests and deferred exploration and development costs in oil and gas exploration, net of depletion and write-offs, were \$758,566 compared to \$6,479,339 as at December 31, 2007.
-The decrease reflects the forfeiture of Forest Gate's interest in the Celtic Sea project.
+Forest Gate owns a number of oil and gas participating interests and properties in Canada and the U.S. As of December 31, 2009, the total participating interests and deferred exploration and development costs in oil and gas exploration, net of depletion and write-offs, were \$2,664,338 compared to \$758,566 as at December 31, 2008.
+The increase is the result of the Vanterra transaction.